Oracle AVG Function

 The AVG() function ignores NULL values.
 For example, the average of 2, 4, and NULL is (2 + 4) /2 = 3.

-Oracle AVG() examples
+Oracle AVG() function examples #

 We will use the products table in the sample database for the demonstration.